seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </ul>

 <p>
     UCI provides two versions of the dataset: "german.data" and "german.data-numeric".
 They also provide a file "german.doc" describing the "german.data" file only.
 We ignored the "german.data-numeric" file because there was no documentation for it.
 We downloaded the file "german.data" from here: <a href="https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/">https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/</a>.
 We converted it to a CSV file by replacing the space characters with commas.
-Attribute 9 according to "german.doc" is the personal status/sex of each person.
+Attribute 9, according to "german.doc", is the personal status/sex of each person.
 This is a categorical column with 5 possible values, 2 of which describe females and 3 of which describe males.
 We created a new column that has a value of "F" if female (A92 or A95) and "M" if male (any other value) and dropped the personal status column.
-We decided to ignore the marriage status of the person for the purpose of this tutorial.
+We ignored the marriage status of the person for the purpose of this tutorial.
 </p>

 <p>